AsphodelRem/accelerated_piv_2d/README.md

 This package provides accelerated Particle Image Velocimetry (PIV) functionality implemented in C++ and CUDA with Python bindings.
 PIV is a widely used technique for measuring velocity fields in fluid flows by tracking the motion of particles suspended in the flow.

+The project is currently in progress and may be unstable :(

 ## Installation

 You can install the package using pip: